Summerhill (book): Background

 Summerhill: A Radical Approach to Child Rearing was written by A. S. Neill and published by Hart Publishing Company in 1960.
 In a letter to Neill, New York publisher Harold Hart suggested a book specific for America devised of parts from four of Neill's previous works: The Problem Child, The Problem Parent, The Free Child, and That Dreadful School.
 Neill liked his idea and gave the publisher wide liberties in the manuscript's preparation, preferring to write a preface or appendix in reflection on the writings.
-In rereading his work, he realized he disagreed with his earlier statements on Freudian child analysis.
-Neill later regretted the liberties he afforded the publisher, particularly his removal of Wilheim Reich's name from the book and index, since Neill saw Reich as an influential figure.
-They also struggled over issues of copyrights.
+In re-reading his work, he realized he disagreed with his earlier statements on Freudian child analysis.
+Neill later regretted the liberties he had afforded the publisher, particularly the removal of Wilheim Reich's name from the book and index, since Neill saw Reich as an influential figure.
+They also struggled over copyright issues.
 Neill did not contest his disagreements, as he was eager to see the book published.

-The publisher and Neill disagreed over the choice of author for the book's foreword.
+The publisher and Neill disagreed over the choice of writer for the book's foreword.
 Seeing forewords as more of an American tradition, Neill preferred not to have one, but suggested Henry Miller, an American author who had recently written Neill a fan letter and whose Tropic series was banned in the United States.
 Hart didn't think Miller's introduction would help the book and approached Margaret Mead, who refused on the grounds of Neill's connection with Reich.
 Several months later, psychoanalyst and sociologist Erich Fromm agreed to the project, and found consensus with Neill and the publisher.
 Fromm's introduction placed Summerhill in a history of backlash against progressive education and claimed that the "perverted" implementation of child freedom was more at fault than the idea of child freedom itself.
 He wrote that Summerhill was one of few schools that provided education without fear or hidden coercion, and that it carried the goals of "the Western humanistic tradition": "reason, love, integrity, and courage".
-Fromm also highlighted adult confusion about non-authoritarianism and how they mistook coercion for genuine freedom.
+Fromm also highlighted adult confusion about non-authoritarianism and how parents and teachers mistook coercion for genuine freedom.